What is a Good GMAT Score?

 2. Narrow Down Struggle Areas: You can narrow down your struggle areas after taking a practice exam.
 If you really struggled on Data Insights, you should focus your studies on that section.

 3. Consider GMAT Prep: Everyone studies differently.
-Some students will prefer to self-study, while others may prefer a best GMAT prep course.
+Some students will prefer to self-study, while others may prefer a prep course.
 Find out what works best for you.

 Frequently Asked Questions